-This sweet single story stone cottage is set just across the lane from the Guest House and truly looks as if you are stepping into a story book.
+This sweet single story stone cottage is set just across the lane from the Guest House and truly looks as if one is stepping into a story book.
 (Live in one while you write one!)
 As if it were built with artists in mind, this beautiful stone structure holds a kind of woodland magic that can only inspire creativity.
 The kitchen is ample and fun.
 There is one Queen bedroom and a single/couch in the studio, one and a half bathrooms (rinse off the sea salt in the stone shower) and a working fireplace in the comfy living room (always welcome should the Maine fog roll in).
 There is a separate parlor for writing, and a separate studio space for drawing.
 The back patio faces the woods, a perfect place to daydream.
-As with the Guest House above, you are close to the ocean, where there are plenty of smooth rock promontories for picnics and painting.
+As with the Guest House above, residents are close to the ocean, where there are plenty of smooth rock promontories for picnics and painting.

-Hike the land preserve trails right out your back door, or rent a bike at Brad's and explore the island!
+Hike the land preserve trails right out the back door, or rent a bike at Brad's and explore the island!
 It is five miles around (great for running) and the shore is accessible on all sides with two sandy beaches, one especially kid friendly.
 The sunsets over Portland are spectacular and the moon rises over the back shore, minutes from this house.